anujloomba/Project4/README.md

 Your boss would rather tell a client incorrectly that they would get a lower salary job than tell a client incorrectly that they would get a high salary job.
 Adjust one of your models to ease his mind, and explain what it is doing and any tradeoffs.
 Plot the ROC curve.

-Note that this requires framing the salary problem as a classification problem detecting low vs. high salary positions.

 ---

 ## Requirements